 Half of the battle in obtaining the medical treatment and financial assistance you need after an on-the-job injury involves illustrating the severity of your injury to your employers’ Workers’ Comp insurance carrier.
 Insufficient information often results in insufficient or denied settlements.

 The first step to appealing an unfavorable decision involves communicating with your employer and the insurance carrier that has denied your benefits.
 With help from an experienced attorney you can request the claim be reviewed again with more information through administrative processes within the insurance company.

 If this does not work, you will need to file a petition with the Office of Adjudication, which resolves disputes through the use of Workers’ Compensation (WC) judges in a hearing.
 Furthermore, if the WC judge’s decision is unfavorable, it can be appealed through the Workers’ Compensation Appeal Board and, if necessary, the Commonwealth Court.

 Each level of appeal must be approached with attention to detail and a persuasive case for your claim.
 The Law Offices of Deborah M. Truscello can provide the personal service and advocacy you need in these cases.
-Call us at 610-892-4940 or contact us online to schedule your free initial consultation.
+Call us at (610) 892-4940 or fill out the form to schedule your free initial consultation.

 From our office located in Media, PA we serve the surrounding areas of